-Charge dropped against Afghan soldier seeking asylum in US
+Afghan soldier seeking US asylum freed from federal custody

 On Monday, a federal judge in Del Rio, Texas, dismissed the federal immigration charge after prosecutors had filed a motion asking her to do so “in the interest of justice.”

+Zachary Fertitta, one of his criminal defense attorneys, said Wednesday that Wasi Safi is receiving medical care at an undisclosed location but that he planned to speak at a news conference on Friday in Houston.

+Fertitta said Wasi Safi and his brother “are overjoyed to be reunited.”

-Jennifer Cervantes, one of Wasi Safi’s immigration attorneys, said she expects him to be transferred from U.S. Customs and Border Protection custody to U.S. Immigration and Customs Enforcement.
+Jennifer Cervantes, another of Wasi Safi’s immigration attorneys, said earlier Wednesday that she expected him to be transferred from U.S. Customs and Border Protection custody to U.S. Immigration and Customs Enforcement.
 She said ICE would likely interview him but has no reason to keep him in custody, especially given that the FBI has already spoken to him and found no problems.

 “He’s certainly not a danger to the United States.
-He’s done a lot of good service for the United States,” Cervantes said Wednesday.
+He’s done a lot of good service for the United States,” Cervantes said.

 U.S. Rep. Sheila Jackson Lee, a Houston Democrat, belongs to a bipartisan group of lawmakers that has been working to free Wasi Safi.
 She said in a statement Tuesday night that she expects him to arrive in her hometown by Friday.
-A news conference was scheduled for Friday in Houston.

 The Department of Homeland Security, which oversees Customs and Border Protection and ICE, has not responded to an email seeking comment Wednesday.